python/typing/docs/spec/callables.rst

 an argument (or multiple arguments) passed to the function.
 The term "argument" refers to a value passed to a function when it is called.

-In Python, parameters fall into one of three categories: positional-only, keyword-only, and standard (positional + keyword).
-As implied by the category names, positional-only parameters can accept only positional arguments, and keyword-only parameters can accept only keyword arguments.
+Python supports five kinds of parameters: positional-only, keyword-only, standard (positional or keyword), variadic positional (``*args``), and variadic keyword (``**kwargs``).
+Positional-only parameters can accept only positional arguments, and keyword-only parameters can accept only keyword arguments.
 Standard parameters can accept either positional or keyword arguments.
-Parameters of the form "*args" and "**kwargs" are variadic and accept zero or more positional or keyword arguments, respectively.
+Parameters of the form ``*args`` and ``**kwargs`` are variadic and accept zero or more positional or keyword arguments, respectively.

-In the example below, ``a`` is a positional-only parameter, ``b`` is a standard (positional + keyword) parameter, ``c`` is a keyword-only parameter, ``args`` is a variadic parameter that accepts additional positional arguments, and ``kwargs`` is a variadic parameter that accepts additional keyword arguments::
+In the example below, ``a`` is a positional-only parameter, ``b`` is a standard (positional or keyword) parameter, ``c`` is a keyword-only parameter, ``args`` is a variadic parameter that accepts additional positional arguments, and ``kwargs`` is a variadic parameter that accepts additional keyword arguments::